 Splotches of random color print in areas that should not have them.
 These marks may not cover the entire page from left to right, but they usually do cover the page from top to bottom.

 NOTE: These splotches are not speckled or dotted; rather, the effect is a diffuse and cloudy appearance.
 See image sample below.

 This article will help you confirm the problem.
 Please refer to the directions in the table below to help determine which hardware part is causing the issue.

 Please contact Lexmark Technical Support if you need additional assistance.
 NOTE: When calling for support, you will be asked for your machine/model type and serial number (SN).
-If you need help locating your printer's model type and serial number, click here.
+Should you need help locating your printer's model type and serial number, click here.

 Please call from near the printer in case the technician on the phone asks you to perform a task involving the printer.